 Origin state of 5.2 percent of the nation’s alpine skiers

-Choice Resort: The number one resort in Colorado is Breckenridge, according to Ski.com.
+Choice Resort: The number one resort in Colorado is Breckenridge, according to Ski.com (based off of Ski.com booking numbers.)
 “The nearly 3,000-acre resort offers an historic, charming mining town and a large variety of terrain, lodging options and price points.
 It’s proximity to Denver International Airport and inclusion on the Epic Pass are also factors that lend to it being the most popular resort,” said Dan Sherman, CMO of Ski.com.

-Fame: Gold Pan Saloon opened in the mining town in 1879, and claims to have the oldest liquor license west of the Mississippi.
-Breck also boasts the highest chairlift in North America: Express Superchair, which carries skiers to almost 13,000 feet above sea level.
+Fame: Breck boasts the highest chairlift in North America: Express Superchair, which carries skiers to almost 13,000 feet above sea level.

 Average annual snowfall: 300 inches